 In that regard, the built-in speakers perform well.
 Nothing seems to get muddy or harsh, whether you’re playing ballads, ragtime, or hammering out death metal covers.

 The Korg C1 Air has an RH3 keyboard, which means it has real weighted hammer-action keys.
 Real weighted refers to the lower keys being heavier, and the higher keys are lighter, as they are on a real acoustic piano.

-When we say the action is realistic, we mean the keys reset sensibly, meaning you certainly feel the weight, but you can still play at speed with dynamics.
+When I say the action is realistic, I mean the keys reset sensibly, meaning you certainly feel the weight, but you can still play at speed with dynamics.

 There are five levels of touch sensitivity: Light, Normal, Heavy, Stable, and Steady.
 These varying levels are a great addition to the weighted keys and allow different players to find the perfect balance.

-If we had to be critical, a few digital pianos in the same (or similar) price range feel a little better, but the C1 Air isn’t far behind.
+If I had to be critical, a few digital pianos in the same (or similar) price range feel a little better, but the C1 Air isn’t far behind.

 Digital pianos aren’t typically packed with features, as they emulate a real instrument.
 But, it’s always good to have a few handy features that enhance the experience or assist practice/creativity.